nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <br><br>

 ### Make "Index does not exist" error message more specific
-Currently, whenever a user enters a command that requires `INDEX` as a parameter, such as the `view` or `delete` command, and enters an index that is greater than the number of patients in the displayed list, WardWatch will show the general `invalid command format` message followed by the command usage message. <br><br>
+Currently, whenever a user enters a command that requires `INDEX` as a parameter, such as the `view` or `delete` command, and enters an index that is either non-positive or greater than `Integer.MAX_VALUE` of `2147483647`, WardWatch will show the general `invalid command format` message followed by the command usage message. <br><br>
 **Planned implementation**<br><br>
-We plan to add more specific error messages in the case where users pass in an index that is not shows in the displayed patients list.
+We plan to make the current invalid index message more specific and add more error messages in the case where users pass in the following invalid indexes:
-In the case where the index passed in is greater than the largest index in the displayed patient list, the error message `The index provided does not refer to any patient in the displayed list, please check the displayed list again!` will be shown
+- The current invalid index message which is thrown when a valid index that is greater than the largest index in the displayed patient list just states that `The person index provided is invalid` and is not specific enough.
+We plan to change it to `The index provided does not refer to any patient in the displayed list, please check the displayed list again!` which will give users a better idea of what went wrong.
+- In the case where the index passed in is greater than the `Integer.MAX_VALUE`, the error message `The index provided is greater than 2147483647 which is unfortunately not supported in our product, please try again with a smaller index!` will be shown.
-In the case where the index passed in is negative, the error message `INDEX provided must be a positive integer, please try again!` will be shown
+- In the case where the index passed in is non-positive, the error message `INDEX provided must be a positive integer, please try again!` will be shown.
 <br><br>

 ### Add appointment title and description and `viewappt` command